 This master is offered in low-residency mode which runs for 40 weeks over 10 months.
 You will be expected to commit 10-12 hours per week to study, which includes teaching time and independent study.
-The programme is delivered via a blended part-time/remote learning journey, online and through 3 in-person sessions in Barcelona that will take place in September 2022 (Kick-off week), February-March 2023 (10 weeks) and June 2023 (Final project week).
+The programme is delivered via a blended part-time/remote learning journey, online and through 3 in-person sessions in Barcelona that will take place from September (Kick-off week) to February-March (10 weeks) and June (Final project week).

 The Master in Design for Responsible AI is backed up by Elisava, Barcelona School of Design and Engineering, an institution with 60 years of experience sharing knowledge to design and transform the world.
 The school develops projects to generate and transfer knowledge, address present and future challenges and foster change.

 Elisava is a space to become a professional with the skills needed to design products, services, and environments to create a more environmentally responsible, inclusive, and community-focused society.

 Andres Colmenares is a strategist, curatorial designer and creative foresight consultant and he has led and developed partnerships with organizations such as NESTA, Tate, Red Bull, Centre for Investigative Journalism, WeTransfer, BBC, SPACE10 (IKEA’s research and design lab) and the University of Arts London.
 He is also co-director of The Billion Seconds Institute, a lifelong learning initiative to reimagine the digital economy and since 2015 he organizes IAM Weekend, the annual conference in Barcelona for creative professionals looking to collectively rethink the futures of the internet.

 Lead facilitator of Logic School